 Echoes.
 I think the multiple echoes that tie up this tile are the tangle and the circular repetitions.
 The shapes of the Marasu and the Cogwheel echo each other.
 Putting the Fescu on either side of the center creates balance.
 Finally having the top and bottom Pinwheels echo provide a nice contrast to the more organic designs.
 Zentangle drawn on Official Zentangle tile using a black, Micron pen.
 Tangles: Cogwheel Fescu Linked Marasu Msst Pinwheels Verdigogh Worms Chartz Static

 In this final installment of Marker Madness, I want to talk about storing all those markers I talked about.
 If you remember from the previous articles, almost all pens and markers should be stored horizontally.
 This is particularly important for double-ended markers to insure a good flow of ink to both nibs.
 The first option that is sometimes available is to store the markers in the container they came in.
+I store my Crayola Super Tips that way.
+The box they came in is very sturdy.
+I keep it on it‘s side on a shelf (to keep the markers horizontal) when I‘m not using them.

 Many.
 There are a lot of tangles on this tile.
 That‘s because I used a string that had many “sections”.
 But I think it still works because I repeated a couple of the designs and also used a central, bold tangle.
 Those framed and anchored the whole thing.
 Zentangle drawn on Strathmore Bristol Vellum using a black Micron pen.
 Tangles: Afterglow Coil coral Seeds Floating disks Gingham Hurry Mooka Papyrus Sand Swirl